 Between 1923 and 1990, fifteen urban plans were developed for Bogotá, the most famous of which were the Development Plans of Karl Brunner (1938) and Soto Bateman (1944), the Pilot Plan of Le Corbusier (1950) and the Regulator Plan of Wiener and Sert (1953).
 However, the majority of these plans were implemented only partially, or never left paper at all.

 The challenge today is how to save the natural resources of the city and the region.
 Until now, most plans have dealt almost exclusively with Bogota.

 Beginning in the nineteen nineties, a new urban vision was born in which green infrastructure became a priority.
-A major arborization plan was undertaken to improve biodivertisy.
+A major arborisation plan was undertaken to improve biodiversity.
 Lots of space for pedestrians – less space for cars.

 An entirely new network of bicycle paths was constructed to connect key areas of the city with the principal District parks and roadways.
 Public libraries and schools were integrated into neighborhoods.
 People can now enjoy and participate in urban life as never before.